CTEDU’S FREE LIFE COACH TRAINING COURSE

 The most effective coaching takes place in level 2.
 Using empathetic listening skills will open up new pathways and opportunities for you to build stronger relationships and use all of the other life coaching skills.
 There is certainly a time and place for level 1 listening, but in coaching, it is important to focus on and hone your level 2 listening skills.

-Ask someone if you can practice a life coaching exercise.
+Ask someone you know if you can practice a life coaching exercise with them.
 Let them know that it is easy and will only take about 3 to 5 minutes of their time.

 Start by asking them a question to prompt a story, such as: